Suspect dead, 2 deputies wounded after shootout in Texas - NewsBreak

 “Law enforcement is part of the community.
 Our kids go to school with your kids.
 We go to the same church, we shop at the same grocery store.
 So this is a time that we have to stand shoulder to shoulder and work together towards curbing the violent crime that we’re seeing,” Toquica said.

+Of the suspect, Toquica said, “We’re being advised that he is a paranoid schizophrenic at this time.
+That hasn’t been 100 percent confirmed.
+Of course, all of this information is preliminary, but that is what we’ve bee advised as of this point.”

-Law enforcement was advised that the suspect had paranoid schizophrenia, Toquica said, but cautioned that the information was preliminary and not “100% confirmed."
-The suspect was about 43 years old and was out of jail on bond for the 2020 aggravated assault of a family member, Toquica said.
+The unidentified suspect was about 43-years-old and was out of jail on bond for the 2020 aggravated assault of a family member, Toquica said, but it was not clear what led to police being called to the home on Tuesday.